-Students enrolled in special education courses are special needs students who have a physical, educational or emotional disability that requires some type of special attention or specific teaching approach.
-This process involves planning individual teaching procedures, adapting equipment and materials and other things designed to help students with disabilities learn and succeed in their schools and communities.
+The curricular process normally involves planning individual teaching procedures, adapting equipment and materials, and other things designed to help students with disabilities learn and succeed in their schools and communities.
 The assistance provided is intended to enhance the students' educations and therefore requires that educators in this field gain more credentials than educators who teach general education.
-In most cases, special education curriculum is the same as general education curriculum, with courses in math, reading, writing, social studies, science and other basic subjects.
-The difference is that special education courses are presented in ways adapted for students with special needs.
+In most cases, courses designed for students with special needs are about the same in terms of goals and objectives as those taught within the general education curriculum, and normally include courses in math, reading, writing, social studies, science and other basic subjects.
+The difference is that special education courses are presented in ways adapted for students with varying special needs.

 There are different ways that students are separated for children to receive a better education.
-Some of these include: students with disabilities learning in general education classrooms with no outside help, special education students meeting with counselors or language specialists outside of the classroom, students splitting their time between general education classrooms and special education classrooms or complete separation where special needs students have little contact with general education students.
-One common complaint from parents about special education services involves children who are part of an ethnic minority, are poor or do not speak the dominant language being unnecessarily placed into a special education course.
+Some of the most popular models include full immersion, in which students with disabilities learn in general education classrooms with no outside help; partial immersion, in which special education students meet with counselors or language specialists outside of the classroom at designated points but otherwise participate fully; and dual learning, in which students split their time between general education classrooms and special education classrooms.
+Complete separation can also be a compelling option, and in these cases special needs students have little contact with general education students.

 Some techniques that teachers use to teach a special education curriculum are problem solving, small group work and individualized instruction.
 They also must make special accommodations such as testing regularly and differentiating according to different learning methods.
 Training for special education teachers usually involves a minimum of a four-year bachelor's degree from a college, university or online degree program and sometimes requires some level of graduate school preparation, often with some kind of specialization.
 A great deal of the final year of training is spent in observations and supervised teaching.
 These educators must learn organization, patience, motivation, acceptance and understanding of children with disabilities in order to be successful educators.